 Advantages of CT Scan over MRI

 - CT is very good for imaging bone structures.

 - Some patients who have received certain types of surgical clips, metallic fragments, cardiac monitors or pacemakers cannot receive an MRI.

-- The time taken for total testing is shorter than taken by MRI
+- The time taken for total testing is shorter than taken by MRI.

-- It is cheaper than an MRI.
+- CT scan is cheaper than an MRI.
 A CT scan costs $1,200 to $3,200 while an MRI can cost up to $4,000.

-edit Cost of Machines
+Cost of Machines

 Not surprisingly, there are various CT scanners available and there is a large variation in price depending upon the features and brand.
 This is a good pricing guide for CT scan machines.
 A vanilla 4-slice CT scanner costs $85,000 to $150,000.
 A 16-slice scanner costs $145,000 to $225,000 and the top-of-the-line 64-slice CTs can cost up to $450,000.
-The machines also typically need annual maintenance, which can also cost tens of thousands of dollars.
+The machines may typically need annual maintenance, which can cost tens of thousands of dollars.

 MRI machines are available in 1.5 T and 3 T (T stands for Tesla) models.
 3T models are more expensive but offer higher image quality and shorter scanning times.
 1.5 T MRI scanners start at around $1 million and 3T models are 50% more expensive.
-Manufacturers may include accessories in their quote, which include a workstation to view images, contrast injectors, This is a good guide for MRI scanners.
+Manufacturers may include accessories in their quote, which include a workstation to view images, contrast injectors, (This is a good guide) for MRI scanners.